 Step 2: SLP Master’s Degree

 Next, you need to earn a Master of Science in Speech-Language Pathology (MS-SLP) from a program that’s accredited or in accreditation candidacy status by the Council on Academic Accreditation (CAA) – depending on state requirements.
-The benefit of such a program is that it usually blends an academic course load with practical clinical exposure.
+The benefit of such a language therapy program in a speech therapist school is that it usually blends an academic course load with practical clinical exposure.
 MS-SLP programs incorporate 400 hours of clinical experience through clinical practica, so that graduating speech language students meet the national certification requirements mandated by the American Speech-Language-Hearing Association (ASHA).
 Per ASHA guidelines, of the 400 clinical hours required, 25 of those hours must be in the form of guided clinical observation, often best achieved in the classroom setting.
 The remaining 375 hours must involve direct client/patient contact.

 Prerequisites for acceptance into a master’s program in speech-language pathology typically include:

 - Minimum GPA of 3.0